Portage Lake Association

 3. Pierport, Frankfort, Arcadia; Crystal Lake, Benzonia,

-Sleeping Bear and the Manitou, Glen Haven, Northport, Empire, too!
+Sleeping Bear and the Manitou, Glen Haven, Northport,

 Peshawbestown, Lake Leelenaw, Suttons Bay, O-Omena.